 To get a general sense of how the term lists work, here's a brief overview of how term lists can be built and used for someone with a new EndNote library.
-With the default term list settings in the preferences, updating of terms and auto-completion happen automatically.
+With the default term list settings in the preferences, all of the updating of terms, and auto-completion, happens automatically.
 If you do not like this behavior, you may turn off these settings (see Term List Preferences).